uzh-bf/gbl-knowledge/tools/Game Engines for Simulations.md

 [[Simulations]] are somewhat realistic representation of a real-world phenomenon.
-They often contain considerable logic in terms of
+They often contain considerable amounts of data processing and mathematical computations.
+Such computations can be abstracted into [[Models]]. [[Models]] can interact and yield a game state, a representation of the game at a given point in time.

+## Periods
+In our [[Simulations]], there are almost always multiple periods in a single game.
+The simulation is played by the participants during a period, their decisions arecollected once a period is closing, and a new game state is computed by running the relevant [[Models]].
+The new game state can then be shown to the